-According to Panasonic, eneloopy was born in Osake, Japan on October 31st 2006.
-And is since then the eneloop mascot.
+According to Panasonic, eneloopy was born in Osaka, Japan on October 31st 2006, and has been the Eneloop mascot ever since.

 Its job?
 Checking the voltage of your batteries!